bem/bem-xjst/bench/README.md

 `dataPath` and `templatePath` are optional.

 The results of test would be directory `dat-d5364-and-d5364` with svg histogram and STDOUT with some numbers.

+You can download 1000 bemjson files from https://github.com/miripiruni/web-data

+## Old test

 Or you can run old test: